 The available colors also differ as shown in the table above.
 The Fenix 7S Standard is the cheapest, while Fenix 7S Sapphire Solar will cost you a little more.

 Fenix 7 comes in Fenix 7 Standard, 7 Solar and 7 Sapphire Solar – DifferencesAll three models in the Fenix 7 series come in 47mm case size.
-The 7 Solar and Standard have cases made of fiber-polymer materials with a stainless steel bezel and rear cover while the 7 Sapphire Solar has a titanium bezel with a titanium rear cover.
+The 7 Solar and Standard have cases made of fiber-polymer materials with a stainless steel bezel and stainless steel rear cover while the 7 Sapphire Solar has a titanium bezel with a titanium rear cover.
 It also weighs a little less than the other two units.

 The Sapphire unit comes with preloaded topographical, road/trail and ski maps.
 The Standard and Solar models only come with preloaded ski maps.
 You will need to download maps with the maps manager app if you need more.
 The Sapphire model also has 32GB compared to 16GB of the other two.